-Finland is a country in Northern Europe, bordering Sweden and Norway to the east and north, and Russia to the east.
-It has a population of 5.5 million, and the official languages are Finnish and Swedish.
-The capital and largest city in Finland is Helsinki, with a population of 1.5 million.
+Finland is a country in Northern Europe, bordering Sweden to the west, Norway to the north, and Russia to the east.
+It has a population of about 5.6 million, and the official languages are Finnish and Swedish.
+Its capital and largest city is Helsinki; the city had 684,018 residents at the end of 2024 and is projected to exceed 700,000 residents in 2026.

-Finland, like the rest of the Nordic countries, consistently ranks at the top of various metrics such as freedom of the press, quality of life and education, health care, economic performance, and more.
-Finland is also labeled as “the happiest country in the world”.
-Due to these high standards, many international students are looking to continue their education in this country, so in this article, we will be giving you cheap universities you can apply for in Finland.
+Finland, like many Nordic countries, performs strongly in areas such as education, quality of life, health care, and public services.
+The World Happiness Report has ranked Finland as the happiest country in the world every year since 2018.
+Due to these high standards, many international students look to continue their education in this country, so in this article, we will highlight affordable universities and universities of applied sciences in Finland.

 What Are the General Requirements to Study in Finland?